Sometimes you are presented with seemingly impossible business challenges. Just as on the golf course, you find a way to finish.

 DEVELOP A STONG MENTAL GAME

 In both business and golf, it’s all about having a strong mental game, and having discipline is equally important to both.
 In golf, you find yourself in the unique position of being your own referee.
 You have the ability to call a penalty on yourself for breaking the rules.
 Likewise, you are responsible for your own play.
 Cheating or cutting corners is only going to hurt you.
 Similarly, in business, failing to play fair will almost certainly come back to bite you at some time.
 Golf is a game built on integrity and honesty.
+And it will be best to always bring with you your minimalist golf bag so that you are sure enough that all the golf stuff needed to play is inside it.
 The most successful players understand that.
 Likewise, the most successful players in business understand that dealing in honesty and integrity are the best methods to achieve success.

 LEARN FROM THE FEEDBACK AND ADJUST